ubugeeei/chibivue/book/online-book/src/en/00-introduction/030-vue-core-components.md

 ### Virtual DOM System

-The virtual DOM system is another one of Vue.js's potent mechanisms.
+The Virtual DOM system is another one of Vue.js's potent mechanisms.
 It defines a JavaScript object imitating the DOM on JS's runtime.
-When updating, it compares the current virtual DOM to a new one and reflects only the differences to the real DOM.
+When updating, it compares the current Virtual DOM to a new one and reflects only the differences to the real DOM.
 We'll delve deeper into this in a dedicated chapter.

 ## Compiler